sccn/labstreaminglayer/doc/BUILD.md

 - Chad's Windows build: `cmake .. -G "Visual Studio 14 2015 Win64" -DQt5_DIR=C:\Qt\5.11.1\msvc2015_64\lib\cmake\Qt5 -DBOOST_ROOT=C:\local\boost_1_67_0 -DLSLAPPS_LabRecorder=ON -DLSLAPPS_XDFBrowser=ON -DLSLAPPS_OpenVR=ON`

+### Configure CMake options in VS 2017

 If you are using Visual Studio 2017's built-in CMake Tools then the default options would have been used to configure the project.
 To set any variables you have to edit a file.
 Use the CMake menu > Change CMake Settings > LabStreamingLayer.
 This will open a json file.
-For each configuration, add a 'variables' entry with a list of key/value pairs.
+For each configuration of interest, add a 'variables' entry with a list of key/value pairs.
-For example, somewhere below `"name": "x64-Debug",` add the following:
+For example, under `"name": "x64-Release",` and immediately after `"ctestCommandArgs": ""` add the following:
 ```
+,
       "variables": [
         {
           "name": "Qt5_DIR",
           "value": "C:\\Qt\\5.11.1\\msvc2015_64\\lib\\cmake\\Qt5 "